-most of the studies have focused on the Ce and Yb based compounds. \textcolor{black}{ As the basis of the research, }the parallelism between the physical properties of Ce and Yb based magnets and heavy fermions has been \textcolor{black}{considered} to arise as a consequence of the \textcolor{black}{electron-hole} symmetry known for the band theory.
-Namely, the trivalent state of Ce has 4$f^{1}$ configuration, while 4$f^{13}$ configuration for Yb$^{3+}$ can be viewed as a state carrying one $4f$ hole.
-However, \textcolor{black}{ in the light of this parallelism, }the magnetism of Yb based intermetallic compounds has been a mystery over decades; the transition temperature of the Yb based compounds is normally very small, as low as $\sim$ 1 K or even lower \cite{gegenwart2002magnetic,bauer1997magnetic,AVILA200356,1742-6596-273-1-012048,PhysRevB.35.1914,PhysRevLett.67.3310,DHAR1999150,PhysRevB.60.1136,PhysRevB.69.014415,BENNETT20092021,POLLIT1985583,SCHANK19951237}, while Ce counterparts may have the transition temperature often \textcolor{black}{ well }exceeding 10 K \textcolor{black}{ \cite{BENOIT1980293,PhysRevB.16.440,knebel2009high,nishioka2009novel,kawabata2014suppression}. }For example, the compound \textcolor{black}{ well-studied }for the quantum criticality, YbRh$_{2}$Si$_{2}$, exhibits a clear antiferromagnetic transition at the N\'{e}el temperature of 70 mK \cite{gegenwart2002magnetic}.
+Among all lanthanide ions, most studies have focused on Ce and Yb based compounds as they are at the one electron and the one hole limits of the 4$f$ shell respectively.
+This electron-hole symmetry implies a parallelism between the physical properties of Ce and Yb based magnets and heavy fermions.
+However, the transition temperature of the Yb based compounds is normally very small, as low as $\sim$ 1 K or even lower \cite{gegenwart2002magnetic, bauer1997magnetic,AVILA200356,1742-6596-273-1-012048,PhysRevB.35.1914, PhysRevLett.67.3310,DHAR1999150,PhysRevB.60.1136,PhysRevB.69.014415, BENNETT20092021,POLLIT1985583,SCHANK19951237}, whereas Ce counterparts may have the transition temperature often well exceeding 10 K \cite{BENOIT1980293,PhysRevB.16.440,knebel2009high, nishioka2009novel,kawabata2014suppression}.